vscalcione/springboot-restapi-postgresql-espensetracker/README.md

 }
 ```
 If you type an email with invalid format, the response is like the 1st part of json and, If type the same email for 2 or
-more times, the response is like the lastn part of json :
+more times, the response is like the last part of json :
 ```json
 {
   "status": 401,